Remote or virtual recruitment is now the norm for many businesses, but how do you get the most from it? Here are some top tips on getting it right:

-Check candidates are happy to be interviewed remotely
+Check candidates are happy

 It’s important to establish during the telephone screening stage whether employees feel comfortable conducting online interviews, and in a lot of cases – joining a business and onboarding remotely.